Dum Laga Ke Haisha (soundtrack)

-Dum Laga Ke Haisha is the soundtrack album to the 2015 film Dum Laga Ke Haisha, directed by Sharat Katariya and produced by Maneesh Sharma under Yash Raj Films.
+Dum Laga Ke Haisha is the soundtrack album to the 2015 film of the same name, written and directed by Sharat Katariya and produced by Maneesh Sharma under Yash Raj Films, with Aditya Chopra serving as presenter.
 The film stars Ayushmann Khurrana and Bhumi Pednekar.
 The album consists of seven songs composed by Anu Malik, with lyrics by Varun Grover, and was released under the YRF Music label on 6 February 2015.

-The soundtrack received positive reviews from critics and won two National Film Awards: Best Female Playback Singer for Monali Thakur and Best Lyrics for Varun Grover, both for the song "Moh Moh Ke Dhaage".
+The soundtrack received positive reviews from critics and won two National Film Awards: Best Female Playback Singer for Monali Thakur and Best Lyrics for Grover, both for the song "Moh Moh Ke Dhaage".

 Background

 "There was no reason for him [Chopra] to call me.
 We had never interacted socially.
 I asked Anju, 'Aditya Chopra has called me to Yash Raj, shall I go?'
 She looked at me with an incredulous expression and asked me to drop everything and rush to the meeting [...]
 He told me that my job was to convince Sharat and producer Maneesh Sharma, who were 'hard to please'.
 I concentrated on giving my best and won the assignment."